BBVA/qed/rtd_docs/source/home/quickstart.rst

 .. note::

-    The snapshot store is the right place to look for digests, instead of using the result of the adding step.
+    The snapshot store is the right place to look for digests, instead of using the output of the step 2.

-    Take a look at the get help section by typing:

-    $ qed_client get -h

 3.3 Verifying proof (manually).
 +++++++++++++++++++++++++++++++

 Having the proof and the necessary information, let's verify the former.
-The interactive process will ask you the info previously retrieved.
+The interactive process will ask you to enter the info previously retrieved.

     .. code::